 Your dog might also need some medications provided by your vet to help them with anxiety or car sickness.
 You will need to rearrange your car so they have enough room.
 There are so many things many travelers forget to think about!

-Luckily, we have this list for taking a cross country road trip with your dog, so you don’t forget anything.
+Luckily, we have this list for taking a road trip with your dog, so you don’t forget anything.
 Your furry friend will be one happy little pooch!

 Not planning entertainment

 There is nothing worse than that boredom that hits after the initial excitement of a road trip wears off.
 Are we there yet??

 Make sure you plan some entertainment for your long car ride, especially if you have children!
 Create some playlists, listen to an audiobook, or play one of these car games.